zenoss/twill/README.txt

 mechanize.
 Michele Simionato is an early adopter who has helped quite a bit.
 Thanks, guys...

-Bug reports have come in from the following fine people: Chris Miles and MATSUNO Tokuhiro.
+Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, and Elvelind Grandin.

 This document was written by C. Titus Brown, titus@caltech.edu.
 Last updated May '05.